 If customers are not happy, this threatens the livelihood of hospitality organizations.
 With so much on the line, HR professionals at hospitality companies face a unique set of challenges they have to tackle daily.

 Historically, HR in hospitality has battled problems like low wages, high turnover, and the recruitment of skilled employees.
-These concerns have been magnified by the pandemic, with mandatory shutdowns sending unemployment rates skyrocketing to 38% earlier this year.
+These concerns have been magnified since 2020, with unemployment rates skyrocketing as high as 38% over the last few years.

-Navigating the current HR issues in the hospitality industry during a pandemic is uncharted territory.
-The situation hospitality organizations find themselves in has shone an even brighter light on these obstacles and how critical it is to have the right HR processes in place.
+The situation hospitality organizations find themselves in has shone an even brighter light on how critical it is to have the right HR processes in place.
 Let’s take a more in-depth look at some of the biggest hospitality challenges HR leaders face today.

 Staff Attrition (Unfilled Vacancies)

 One of the biggest HR challenges in the hospitality industry is staff attrition.
-This term refers to when an employee leaves and their position is not filled.
-Therefore, hospitality organizations have unfilled vacancies.
-This employment gap directly impacts the customer experience, leading to longer wait times and a shortage of expected amenities.
+This term refers to when an employee leaves and their position still needs to be filled.
+Therefore, hospitality organizations have yet to fill vacancies.
+This employment gap directly impacts the customer experience, leading longer to wait times and a shortage of expected amenities.
 It can even lead people to take their business elsewhere.

 The attrition rate in the hospitality industry alone runs as high as 74.9 percent.
 That’s a far cry from the national average of 12 to 15 percent.
+Furthermore, recent data from The Bureau of Labor Statistics shows that the quit rate for the food service industry has grown from 4.8% to nearly 7% over the previous year.
 So why exactly is staff attrition such a problem in the hospitality industry?
 Some of the top reasons are:

-Most hospitality industry employees are hourly, which makes it even more challenging to find the right people.
+Most hospitality industry employees are hourly, making finding the right people even more challenging.
 The hours are long and include nights, weekends, and holidays.
 The wages are also typically lower for employees working in hospitality.
 The hospitality industry is also seasonal by nature, which means new hires are brought in during peak times of the year and let go during off-peak periods.
 These factors all lead to higher attrition in the hospitality industry.

 Retaining Qualified Workers

-Another issue that human resource management in the hospitality industry struggles with is retaining qualified workers.
-The most considerable expense for any business is its employees, but this is especially true for hospitality organizations.
+Another area that human resource management in the hospitality industry needs help to improve is retaining qualified workers.
+The most considerable expense for any business is its employees, especially for hospitality organizations.
 Labor accounts for 40% of total operating costs for hospitality and tourism organizations.
 This expense in a very dynamic industry makes it challenging for HR managers to recruit and retain hospitality staff.

 A shortage of skilled employees also plays a significant role in this struggle.
 This problem is two-fold: